-In November 2021, we completed our IPO, selling an aggregate of 8,222,500 shares of common stock at a price to the public of \$14.00 per share, including 1,072,500 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares of common stock.
+In November 2021, we completed our IPO, initial public offering ("IPO"), selling an aggregate of 8,222,500 shares of common stock at a price to the public of \$14.00 per share, including 1,072,500 shares of common stock sold pursuant to the underwriters' exercise of their option to purchase additional shares of common stock.
 We received net proceeds from the IPO, after deducting underwriting discounts and commissions and other offering costs of approximately \$103.3 million.